jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

   **Solving Conflicts**

   So, let’s say I pulled the origin, made changes on one of the files.
-  And in the meanwhile, my colleague pulled and did some changes on the same file and pushed the changes.
+  And in the meantime, my colleague pulled and made some changes to the same file and pushed the changes.
 So, it means that the current origin state is not the same file when I fetch it.
-Now if I want to push, git gives me error, saying that a conflict has happened and you cannot make the changes you want on the origin file because it’s initial state is changed.
+Now, if I want to push, git gives mean  error, saying that a conflict has happened and you cannot make the changes you want on the origin file because its initial state is changed.
 Usually, it guides you, telling you to pull again.
-  When you pull it, it tells you that you have some conflicts on the file you have been working on.
-Git is rather smart, so that if you and your colleague have changed different lines of that part, it automatically merges the two changes and then it allows you to push.
+  When you pull it, it tells you that you have some conflicts in the file you have been working on.
+Git is rather smart, so if you and your colleague have changed different lines of that part, it automatically merges the two changes, and then it allows you to push.
   However, if different changes have been applied to the same parts of the code, it needs you to resolve the conflicts.
-So, if you use Vim editor, you will see the changed parts highlighted in the file.
+So, if you use the Vim editor, you will see the changed parts highlighted in the file.
 Your changes are between \<\<\<\<\<\<\< Header and =====, and his/her changes are between \>\>\>\>\>\> (commit hash id) and =======.
 You can